HammerHeads-Engineers/spx-docs/spx-development-guide/spx-sdk/logic.md

 - Use `#attr(instance.attribute)` dotted paths to reference attributes across the hierarchy.
 - Prefer `if_chain` to unstructured lists when only one branch should run per tick.
 - Leverage diagnostics guards (for custom logic components) to capture evaluation errors.
+- Prototype new logic in unit tests first: assert that each branch flips the expected attributes before wiring it into a full model.
+- When onboarding teammates, comment complex branches with intent (`# if temperature > 80 => cool down`) so future readers grasp the scenario quickly.